 Regular pre-emptive maintenance keeps your car in good running condition.
 If you want your vehicle to last the longest possible time and reduce fuel costs, maintain it regularly as suggested below.

-Note: If you skimp on maintenance, it will not only reduce fuel efficiency, but you’ll also end up needing costly maintenance later.
-I tried skimping to save money and ended up with a car that quit in the middle of the road and hefty repair costs.
+Note: I tried skimping to save money and ended up with a car that quit in the middle of the road and hefty repair costs.
 When I averaged it out, the repairs totaled what I should have been paying over a five-year period to maintain the car.
-Avoidance isn’t cheaper and catches up with you eventually.
+Avoidance isn’t cheaper and catches up with you eventually!
+If you skimp on maintenance, not only will it reduce fuel efficiency, but you’ll also eventually end up needing costly maintenance.
+So, “pay as you go” is the best advice.

 Ongoing car care:

 - Check oil level every time you fill up the gas tank.
-Top it off (using the correct oil), if needed.
+If needed, top it off (with the correct oil).

 - If covered parking is not available, cover your car with a fitted cover.